Location: Uvs, Mongolia

 Room and Board Arrangements

-We will live in tents and gers (or yurts -- Mongolian traditional tent houses) amongst local nomads who visit the archaeological field camp on a daily basis.
+We will stay in a school in a local town surrounded by mobile pastoralist campsites.
 Participants on the project have many opportunities to meet local nomads and visit them in their gers.
-Participants must bring their own camp gear and supplies.
+Participants must bring their own sleeping bag and sleeping mat.
 Hired cooks will be responsible for buying and preparing all of the food consumed and cleaning up following meals.

 Academic CreditNumber of credits offered: none